mikemckiernan/NeMo-Guardrails/docs/user-guides/configuration-guide.md

     By default, the toolkit streams the chunks as soon as possible and before applying output rails to them.

   - `True`

+* - streaming.enabled
+  - When set to True enable the execution of the output rails in streaming mode.

+  - `False`
 ```

 The following table shows how the number of tokens, chunk size, and context size interact to trigger the number of rails invocations.